constantinpape/torch-em/vimunet.md

 ```

 > NOTE: The installation is sometimes a bit tricky, but following the steps and keeping the footnotes in mind should do the trick.
+> We are working on providing an easier and more stable installation, [see this issue](https://github.com/constantinpape/torch-em/issues/237).

 ### For UNet and UNETR